jamiecaesar/securecrt-tools/README.rst

 1) Scripts that interact with a single device, AFTER you have logged in manually (starts with 's\_'), and

-2) Scripts that interat with multiple devices, where the script performs the login action (starts with 'm\_')
+2) Scripts that interact with multiple devices, where the script performs the login action (starts with 'm\_')

 A list of all the single- and multi-device scripts and descriptions on what they do can be found in the documentation below.